-C.12 You must not act in a way that could reasonably be regarded as bringing us into disrepute.
-This would include publicly making any derogatory comments about the organisation, its staff, governing body members, service users, partners and anyone that we are doing business with.
+You must not act in a way that could reasonably be regarded as bringing us into disrepute.
+This would include publicly making any derogatory comments about the organisation, its staff, Board members, service users, partners and anyone that we are doing business with.
 If you have a grievance or concern relating to a member of staff or of the governing body or have any concern about potential wrongdoing you should discuss it with your line manager or with [title of relevant post].

-C.13 You must always be a positive ambassador for us and our work, especially when attending events as a member of our staff or in dealing with outside bodies.
+You must always be a positive ambassador for us and our work, especially when attending events as a member of our staff or in dealing with outside bodies.

-Showing respect for others
+2.3.4 Showing respect for others

-- C.14 You must treat others with respect at all times.
-This includes considering the views of others and being tolerant of differences. - C.15 You must adhere to both the letter and the spirit of our equality and diversity policy.
-See also A.18 above about the need to avoid discrimination of any kind. - C.16 You must always conduct yourself in a courteous and professional manner.
-You must not, by your actions or behaviour, cause distress, alarm or offence. - C.17 You must not harass, bully or attempt to intimidate any person.
+You must treat others with respect at all times.
+This includes considering the views of others and being tolerant of differences.

+You must adhere to both the letter and the spirit of our equality and diversity policy.

+You must always conduct yourself in a courteous and professional manner.
+You must not, by your actions or behaviour, cause distress, alarm or offence.

+You must not harass, bully or attempt to intimidate any person.

-- C.18 You must take care when displaying materials in the office, and ensure that these would not reasonably cause offence to your colleagues.
-If in doubt, consult your line manager before displaying any materials. - C.19 When attending meetings, you must be courteous to all attendees and respect the position of the meeting chair or convenor.
+You must take care when displaying materials in the office and ensure that these would not reasonably cause offence to your colleagues.
+If in doubt, consult your line manager before displaying any materials.
+When attending meetings, you must be courteous to all attendees and respect the position of the meeting chair or convenor.
 You must also ensure that mobile phones are switched off/on silent other than in very exceptional circumstances where it is necessary to take an urgent call.

-Breach of the Code
+3. Breach of the Code

 As a member of staff you have a responsibility to promote and uphold the requirements of this Code.
-If you consider that you may have breached the Code, or have witnessed or become aware of a potential breach by another staff member, you should immediately bring the matter to the attention of your manager.
+If you consider that you may have breached the Code or have witnessed or become aware of a potential breach by another staff member, you should immediately bring the matter to the attention of your manager.